 For international scientists, engineers and project administrators relocating to the area with their families, France has committed to providing bilingual education from nursery through secondary school.
 The program is open to ITER families as well as to local children interested in an international curriculum.

-The Provence-Alpes-Côte d'Azur International School situated in Manosque began operating out of temporary housing in 2007 for 130 students aged 3 to 18; enrolment is currently at 823.
-Of the 31 nationalities represented at the school, slightly over 60 percent of students are from ITER families.
-The International School offers six language sections, instruction in onze languages, facilities for 50 boarders.
+The Provence-Alpes-Côte d'Azur International School situated in Manosque began operating in 2007 for 130 students aged 3 to 18; enrolment is currently at 892 (2022-2023).
+Of the 31 nationalities represented at the school, slightly over 64 percent of students are from ITER families.
+The International School offers six language sections, instruction in eleven languages, facilities for 50 boarders.
 It also offers a European Section.

 Work was carried out between 2008 and 2010 on the permanent school buildings.
 Financed by the Provence-Alpes-Côte d'Azur Regional Council, the innovative design and environmental sustainability of the school was recognized in November 2010, when the International School was named one of 60 exceptional OECD establishments by the 4th Compendium of Exemplary Educational Facilities of the OECD/CELE" (Organisation for Economic Co-operation and Development/Center for Effective Learning Environments